 The Advisor has engaged Mercer Investments LLC, a registered adviser under the Advisers Act, to act as an investment sub-advisor.
 For more than 50 years, Mercer and its affiliates have provided global leadership in investment consulting and multi-manager fiduciary management, and is a leading advisor to sovereign wealth funds, pension plans, banks, family offices, insurance companies, endowments and foundations.
-Mercer, together with its affiliated investment businesses, have over 4,300 delegated and advisory clients globally with over \$317.5 billion in assets under management as of September 30, 2022 and over \$16.4 trillion in assets under advisement as of June 30, 2022.
+Mercer, together with its affiliated investment businesses, have over 4,800 delegated and advisory clients globally with over \$378 billion in assets under management as of September 30, 2023 and over \$16.2 trillion in assets under advisement as of June 30, 2023.
 Asset under management reported here includes include aggregated assets for which Mercer Investments LLC (Mercer Investments) and their global affiliates providing discretionary investment management services as of the dates indicated.
 Assets under management is calculated differently from regulatory assets under management, which is reported in Form ADV and filed with the Securities and Exchange Commission.

 Mercer is an affiliate of Mercer (US), LLC, a human resource and financial consulting company.
-Mercer (US), LLC has approximately 24,400 employees as of December 31, 2022 based in more than 40 countries and serves over 33,000 clients worldwide, including over 4,300 Private Market clients, as of March 31, 2022, and is a wholly owned subsidiary of Marsh & McLennan Companies (NYSE: MMC).
+Mercer (US), LLC has approximately 25,000+ employees as of October 10, 2023 based in more than 40 countries and serves over 34,000 clients worldwide, and is a wholly owned subsidiary of Marsh & McLennan Companies (NYSE: MMC).